 After this many of his disciples turned back and no longer walked with him.
 So Jesus said to the Twelve, “Do you want to go away as well?”
 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life, and we have believed, and have come to know, that you are the Holy One of God.”

 The older I get in the Lord, the more Paul’s words resonate with me of being a bond-servant of Christ.
 There are times when I’ve wanted to run and hide, but to where?
 There is no other place to go than to the sweet arms of Christ…even when I feel my love for him weakens and fails.

 But I was pretty zealous for the Lord.
 Even then, the rough patches hit.
-When those times of diminished zeal settled in, I figured I just needed to love Jesus more.
-Pump myself up so that I can achieve the pinnacle of what it feels like to love Jesus like I should.
+When those times of diminished zeal settled in, I figured I just needed to love Jesus more, pump myself up so that I can achieve the pinnacle of what it feels like to love Jesus like I should.
 Any lapse or missing the mark put me in a spin of self-flagellation.
-It helped that I was in Christian circles that put much emphasis in how much we do for God.
-And truth be told, it can get weary, especially when I think I’m not doing enough.
+It helped that I was in Christian circles that put much emphasis on how much we do for God.
+Truth be told, it can get weary, especially when I think I’m not doing enough.

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.

 Over time, it’s hit me that my love for Jesus will never be enough because it will always fail in some way or another.
 Sure, I might be riding a high wave for awhile but one of two things happens: 1) I put my trust in how pumped up I am for Jesus or 2) I fall into despair over my failure to keep it up.
 Either way, as long as I put the focus on my love for Jesus to carry me through my Christian walk, it will never be enough to sustain.